cholita13/chl_v1/_our_menus/tacos.md

 ---
-image: /images/tacos.jpg
+image: "/images/146026 steak taco.jpg"
 title: Tacos
-description: |-
-    A taco is a traditional Mexican dish consisting of a corn or wheat tortilla folded or rolled around a filling.
+description: A taco is a traditional Mexican dish consisting of a corn or wheat tortilla folded or rolled around a filling.
 price: '3.50'
 menu_name: tacos
 order: 1

 ---